techexplorers123/decimal2fraction/README.md

 * pressing eather shortcuts twice will copy the result to the clipboard.

-* all the shortcuts can be customized from the "input gestures" menu."""
+* all the shortcuts can be customized from the "input gestures" menu.

 ## Source code